calpoly-iandunn/csc473/lectures/06-cook-torrance.md

 ## Geometric Attenuation

 $$ G $$ is the part of the Cook-Torrance model which accounts for attenuation caused by neighboring microfacets.
+It describes the fraction of microfacets which are neither occluded or shadowed.
 Microfacets can block the light from reaching other microfacets, and they can also obscure the microfacets from the viewer's perspective.
 This effect is more prominent on rougher materials.